 The optical depth in this case is integral

-Its frequency dependence for the distant sources at different redshift for both approximations of $x_{\rm HI}$ (1st - solid line, 2nd -dotted one) is presented in the right panel of Fig. \ref{ftauLyc}.
-One can see, that near potential of ionization the optical depth $\tau^{\rm HI}_{\rm c}(\lambda\lesssim\lambda^{\rm HI}_{\rm pi}>1$ for $z\gtrsim5$, and is huge for $z\gtrsim6$.
-We note also essentially lower optical depths for sources at $z\approx6-8$ for the 2nd approximation of $x_{\rm HI}$ in comparison with the 1st one.
-So, the spectral features there can be different too.
-In the far ultraviolet range, the intergalactic medium has optical depth < 1 up to $z=15$.
+Its wavelength dependence for the distant sources at different redshift for both approximations of $x_{\rm HI}$ (1st - solid line, 2nd -dotted one) is presented in the right panel of Fig. \ref{ftauLyc}.
+One can see that near the ionization threshold in the observer rest frame the optical depth $\tau^{\rm HI}_{\rm c}(\lambda\lesssim\lambda^{\rm HI}_{\rm pi}(1+z_{\rm s}))\lesssim1$ for $z\lesssim5.2$, and is large for $z\gtrsim6$.
+We note also essentially lower optical depths for sources at $z\approx6-7$ for the 2nd approximation of $x_{\rm HI}$ in comparison with the 1st one.
+So, the spectral features at $\lambda\lesssim2000$ {\AA} can be different too.
+In the far ultraviolet range, the intergalactic medium has optical depth caused by absorption in Lyman continuum < 1 up to $z=15$.